scriptituk/ffmpeg-makexe/README.md

    - UCRT64 environment for a dynamic build using the gcc toolchain
    - CLANG64 environment for a dynamic build using the clang toolchain
    - CLANGARM64 environment for a dynamic build using the clang toolchain – untested
-   - CLANG32 environment for a 32-bit dynamic build using the clang toolchain
    - MINGW64 environment for a dynamic build using the old msvcrt library – not recommended
+   - MINGW32 environment for a 32-bit dynamic build using the old msvcrt library – not recommended

    the type of build is determined by environment variable MSYSTEM which defaults to MSYS